 Focus on capturing market share and expanding underserved markets.
 We focus on specialty insurance markets that we believe are underserved, and where we believe we can capture market share and expand the market to new customers.
 In our target markets, there are few direct competitors who focus exclusively on specialty risks.
 With our specialized knowledge of these risks and our customized products, pricing and risk management, we believe we can better serve these markets than our competitors.
 Furthermore, we can expand our markets by creating products that attract insureds who previously had not obtained coverage.
-Our focus and expertise have enabled us to rapidly increase our market share; for example, we have grown to become the 4th largest earthquake insurer in California and the 6th largest earthquake insurer in the United States.
+Our focus and expertise have enabled us to rapidly increase our market share; for example, we have grown to become the 4th largest earthquake insurer in California and the 5th largest earthquake insurer in the United States.
 In markets with similar characteristics, we are experiencing growth and profitability across our other lines of business.
 We believe that our focus on addressing the needs of underserved specialty markets provides us with a competitive advantage.

 Differentiated products built with the customer in mind.
 We have invested significant time and resources into developing what we believe are innovative and unique product offerings to address customer needs within our target markets.
 Our products generally offer our customers flexible features that are not typical of standard products in our markets.
-By offering our customers the ability to choose deductibles and other a la carte coverage options, we believe we have created products that are attractive both to those who have existing coverages with our competitors, and to those who have not historically bought insurance in our target markets.
-Furthermore, since our admitted products have been approved by individual state regulators and have been supported by proprietary pricing models since inception, we believe that these products are not easily replaceable, particularly by existing carriers who would face the burden of gathering data, building new models, and revising existing rates and policy forms with regulators.
-Finally, our policy forms and ratings methodology provide us with significant flexibility to manage coverage options and pricing.
+By offering our customers the ability to manage pricing, coverage options, and deductibles, we believe we have created products that are attractive both to those who have existing coverages with our competitors, and to those who have not historically bought insurance in our target markets.
+Furthermore, since our admitted products have been approved by individual state regulators and have been supported by proprietary pricing models since inception, we believe that these products are not easily replicable, particularly by existing carriers who would face the burden of gathering data, building new models, and revising existing rates and policy forms with regulators.

-Product offerings in both the admitted and surplus lines markets.
+Product offerings in both the admitted and E&S markets.
 We believe that our core capabilities can be applied to both the admitted as well as the E&S insurance markets.
 Admitted products are backed by state guarantee funds and, as a result, are subject to more regulation, as admitted insurance companies must receive approval for rates and policy forms from individual state regulators.
-Our admitted insurance company subsidiary, PSIC, is licensed to write business in 34 states.
+Our admitted insurance company subsidiary, PSIC, is licensed to write business in 37 states.
 We primarily serve the personal lines insurance market through the sale of admitted insurance products as those risks tend to be more homogenous in nature and retail agents prefer the sale of admitted products.
 We offer E&S insurance products through our surplus lines insurance company subsidiary, PESIC, which is licensed to do business on a national basis.
 We primarily serve the commercial lines insurance market through the sale of E&S insurance products as those markets are better suited to the flexibility of rate and form available to E&S carriers.
-Having surplus lines offerings allows us to react quickly to changing market conditions and to accelerate the expansion of our business nationally as we do not have to go through the process of receiving required approvals from individual state regulators.
+Having E&S offerings allows us to react quickly to changing market conditions and to accelerate the expansion of our business nationally as we do not have to go through the process of receiving required approvals from individual state regulators.